Un57a6L3/uni-python/robot-test/README.md

 ```

 ## Task 8
-Now this one was actually challenging.
-The task is to implement a function for parsing a string with data.
+This task is to implement a function for parsing a string with data of a weird format.
 The result has to be returned as a dictionary.
-Examples of data format down below:
+Example of data format down below (my variant):
 ```
 Input:
 <block> <data> declare #1474|> `edce. </data>.<data>declare#-4186